Tong-its: Card Points

 All the Jacks Queens and Kings are 10 points each.

 All the other cards (namely, 2 3 4 5 6 7 8 9 10) match their value.

 Joker mode

 Joker mode adds the two Jokers to the standard deck and enables the Zero Count Fight mode and the Variable Payout.

+Digital Adaptations

+In the 21st century, *Tong-its* underwent a significant digital transformation, evolving from a traditional street game into a globally accessible online activity.
+This shift began in the early 2010s, driven by the demand from Overseas Filipino Workers (OFWs) seeking to connect with their cultural roots while abroad.
+Early digital adaptations, such as Tongits Wars, gained traction among communities in the Middle East and Africa, functioning as a "social bridge" for workers isolated from their families.